altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 ## Overview

-The HPS Baseline System Example Design demonstrate basic HPS functionality on the Altera® Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tile and E-Tile)
+The HPS Baseline System Example Design (formerly known as "GSRD" or "Golden System Reference Design") demonstrates basic HPS functionality on the Altera® Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tile and E-Tile)

 The design is comprised of the following components:

-- Hardware Design
+- Quartus Design
 - HPS Software
   - Arm Trusted Firmware
   - U-Boot